gritsenko/c3_spine_plugin/README.md

 ## Important notes for Spine export files:
 - Requires Spine version 3.8+ JSON files.
 See Spine Formatter below to upgrade older JSON files.
 - In the Spine export dialogue box, under Runtime, set both 'Filter min' and 'Filter mag' to Linear.
+- Max texture size, limited to one sheet of 4096x4096.
+Multiple texture sheets not supported.

 ![warn](docs/images/SpineExportSettings.png "Use Runtime Filter* as Linear")